Do you know enough about eating disorders?

 - Anorexia has the highest mortality rate of any mental illness

 - Dieting and binging are “gateway” behaviors for eating disorders

-The Emily Program Foundation staff can tailor a session to meet your needs.
+The Emily Program Foundation staff can tailor a session to meet most needs.
 For more information or to schedule a seminar, contact us at 651.379.6122 or click here.
 Although we can accommodate most requests, we appreciate six weeks’ notice for your event.